Karbovanets/papers/POWCS.md

 };
 ```

-The example of the entire block with a stake:
+The example of the entire block with a stake in JSON format:
 ```
 {
    "major_version":5,